Saturated

 In so many ways we become who we are gradually, over years, the accumulation of hours at our chosen craft, the accumulation of hours in transit, moving from the person we were to the person we hope to be.
 Through trying new sports and learning from new friends, by studying for hours, and through teaching ourselves to solve problems, we gain new abilities and learn how to answer old questions.
 Through our experiences, better ones and worse ones, we learn better how to treat others, and what we hope for from leadership.

 In other ways we are creatures of the immediate, reacting to the daily encounters and constantly in unfamiliar situations.
 In so many ways we are built on a series of sudden changes, job offers, injuries, and singular days of travel that forever shift what we will do, and where we have been.
 In these moments so much of our nature is both revealed and shaped.
 In moments of great disturbance we have the opportunity to become better, to change ourselves rapidly.
 For years the difference between these two types of change have fascinated me, the fast and the slow.
 As an early version of this site’s about page said, it’s the love of both that leads me to move so frequently and stay so long.
 Loving both the small rituals of daily routine and the rush of learning a new place, I am so happy to move, rather than just visit.
-Almost two years into Hong Kong I am both glad at how comfortable it feels and excited at how much more there is to learn.
+Almost two years into Hong Kong I am both glad at how comfortable it feels and excited at how much more there is to know.
 Once again I revise my baseline of time required in a place upwards.
-We have but scant years, and so much to learn.
+We have but scant years.

 Here then on this last weekend where the immediate future is uncertain I try to remember all I have learned since the last spate of time off, or the gap before that.
 I promise to try to follow through on the hopes of the shared conversations of the past few months, to be more of what we all hope for.
-And I try, on this last weekend, to make space for all that we will learn, when we do whatever’s next.
+And I try, on this last weekend, to make space for all that we will learn when we do whatever’s next.

 Parked car